Why Do We Love Brent Underwood and Cerro Gordo So Much?

 The weekly videos have become something I look forward to, and watch with glee — my 1,5 year old son in my lap, equally interested (at least for the first 5 minutes.)

-Both as someone heading a brand that shares many of the same values, a basic human being, and a thinker, I find myself pondering again and again what it is that makes Brent and his abandoned ghost town so enticing.
+Both as someone heading a brand that shares many of the same values, a basic human being, and a thinker, I find myself pondering again and again on what makes Brent and his abandoned ghost town so enticing.